 Chinese

-Professors: Weng, Zhang
+Professors: Weng, Yang

 The Chinese program provides students with exposure to the language, literature, and culture of China.
 The multiple levels of Chinese language courses offer a balanced emphasis on listening, reading, writing, and speaking, establishing a good foundation for ongoing language study.
-Students may study abroad in China or take part in other forms of advanced study to continue developing their language skills.
+Students may study abroad in Greater China (Mainland China and Taiwan) or take part in other forms of advanced study to continue developing their language skills.
 Chinese Studies courses (taught in English) acquaint students with Chinese cultural productions, including literature, film, art, and more, and situate them within the social, political, and cultural contexts that give them meaning.

 Due to the overlap in requirements, it is not possible for students to major in East Asian Studies and minor in Chinese or Japanese unless they are pursuing coursework in both languages.